Fundamental Theory of Torsion Gravity: Torsion Gravity for Spinor Fields

-We will start with a most general introduction of the kinematic quantities.
-And we will continue by establishing their dynamical link in terms of the field equations that will be the central point of this presentation.
+In this first section, we introduce the physical theory that will be our reference throughout the entire work: we start with the most general geometric introduction of the kinematic quantities.
+And we will continue by establishing their link in terms of dynamical field equations.